 The framework for Australian palliative care is outlined in the Palliative Care Service Development Guidelines.
-Not all people at end-of-life will need specialist palliative care but a palliative approach or palliative care should be available when and where it is required.
+Not all people at end of life will need specialist palliative care but a palliative approach or palliative care should be available when and where it is required.
 A model of care broadly defines the way health services are organised and delivered.
-[2-4] The chosen of model of care can affect the quality of the care.
-Various models for palliative care delivery and their components exist [2,4,5] without a universally-accepted model.
+[2,3] The chosen model of care can affect the quality of the care.
+Various models for palliative care delivery and their components exist [2-6] without a universally accepted model.
 However, models of palliative care appear to show benefits for patients and their carers, with no evidence of negative effects, irrespective of setting or characteristics of the person.
 The degree of integration among settings, specialties, and services is a key system feature that influences both the quality of care delivered and the outcomes.

-There is a lack of well-designed randomised controlled trials comparing models of palliative care with each another, or even with usual care.
+There is a lack of well-designed randomised controlled trials comparing models of palliative care, or even with usual care.
 Systematic reviews often focus on service elements rather than models of care.
 Many studies do not focus on an older adult population or do not clearly report the attributes of the study population.
 Comparison of different models of care is hampered by the diversity of definitions, descriptions, components and outcome measures.
 The evidence relating to models of palliative care in the community and residential aged care is emerging.
 [6,8,9]